Grey Matters Centre

-There are a range of different therapies that can be used.
-These will depend on the the counsellor’s preferences, the difficulties you have and your personality.
-We appreciate that everyone has individual, specific needs.
-We chose from different psychological approaches to therapy to find what suits you best.
+When we work with you we chose from different psychological approaches to therapy to find what suits you best as we appreciate that everyone has individual, specific needs.
 We work to create an open and respectful relationship through which the work can take place.

 Here are some examples: